Rutuja2207/Rutuja2207/README.md

 - 👋 Hi, I’m @Rutuja2207
-- 👀 I’m interested in Machine Learing
+- 👀 I’m interested in Data Visualization and Data Anlaysis
-- 🌱 I’m currently learning All Machine Learing Algorithms
+- 🌱 I’m currently learning All Machine Learing Algorithms And Data Visualization Tools
-- 💞️ I’m looking to collaborate on Data Science
+- 💞️ I’m looking to collaborate on Data Analysis
 - 📫 How to reach me rutujakhairnar212@gmail.com

 <!---